Show-Me-the-Code/python/README.md

   * cd YOU_GITHUB_USER_NAME
   * mkdir 0001
   * cd 0001
-  * and the write some code & test it
+  * and then write some code & test it

 if all these steps done, send us an pull request.
 After we accepte your request, we'll invite you to this group.